CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ![FPS vs Block Size](images/block_size.png)

 For the uniform grid the results are basically flat across all block sizes, going from ~57 FPS at 32 threads to ~53 FPS at 512 threads.
 This indicates that performance here is dominated by scattered memory access rather than scheduling.
 I tried to profile the kernels to confirm whether this was the case for the uniform grid implementation using both Nsight Systems and Nsight Compute.
 Nsight Systems only gave me timeline information without the memory throughput and occupancy metrics I needed.
 Nsight Compute unfortunately kept crashing (like in Project0), so I wasn’t able to see the occupancy or memory throughput.
 Because of this I can’t verify whether the memory access is the bottleneck, but the flat performance across block sizes for the uniform grid still strongly suggests that scattered memory access is the limiting factor here.
 For the coherent grid the block size actually makes a difference.
 It peaked at ~66 FPS with 128 threads per block and then dropped down again to ~55 FPS at 512 threads.
-This is more in line with what we expect, since small blocks underutilize the GPU and large blocks reduce occupancy.
+This is more in line with what I expected, since small blocks tend to underutilize the GPU and large blocks tend to reduce occupancy.

 <details>